Beautiful (The Reels album)

 Beautiful is the third studio album by The Reels and was released in 1982 by special licence on the budget-priced K-tel label.
 The album was subsequently released on CD through RCA (BPCD5038).
 The Reels had just split in two, following the recent shock departures of bass player Paul Abrahams and keyboardist Karen Ansell (lead keyboardist Colin Newman had previously left in mid '81), forcing remaining members David Mason, Craig Hooper and Stephan Fidock to work out other concepts; eventually, they decided to shuffle on as a trio and use a tape recorder for live work.
 Nonetheless, Beautiful was the Reels' most successful album to date, mainly covering Middle of the Road classics with a synthesiser feel.
-The single taken from it, "This Guy's in Love With You" gave the Reels their biggest hit in Australia, reaching #6 around November, 1982.
+The single taken from it, "This Guy's in Love With You" gave the Reels their biggest hit in Australia, peaking at number 7 around November 1982.
 The album was later certified gold.
 In 2012 it was remastered and reissued on Compact Disc by Liberation Music.